gittothechopper/dawn/README.md

 # README

 ## New projects
-Clone to repo: `git clone git@github.com:crsrusl/dawn.git`
+Clone the repo: `git clone git@github.com:crsrusl/dawn.git`

 Install associated dependencies: `npm install`

 ## Creating pages and associated assets
-To create a new page execute the following command: `grunt create --name=page` (where _page_ is the name of the page you want to create).
+To create a new page and it's associated assets, execute the following command: `grunt create --name=page` (where _page_ is the name of the page you want to create).